ADupthetotal/CosmoPaperQA/README.md

 The OpenAI GPT-4o-mini LLM model was used to power all of the OpenAI agents used to generate the above results.
 The text embeddings for OpenAI used the text-embedding-ada-002 model.
 The Mistral LLM model used to power the RAG agent was mistral-medium-latest and the Mistral text embedding model used to faciliate the Mistral RAG agent was mistral-embed.
 In total, getting these results cost around £50, with the PaperQA RAG runs and the 4o OpenAI runs making up the majority of that cost.

 ## Key Findings
-Even though the Embed_AI algorithm's correctness here is still not in agreement with human evaluation, the accuracy of the Embed_AI algorithm is greater than the custom OpenAI evaluator agent alone, across all data.
+Even though the Embed_AI algorithm's correctness here is still not in agreement with human evaluation, the accuracy of the Embed_AI algorithm is greater than or equal to the custom OpenAI evaluator agent alone, across nearly all of the data.
+The one notable excpetion is the PaperQA2 RAG agent answering the questions from the LitQA2_edit dataset.

 Also, this particular implementation is unrefined and there is room for much improvement.
 As can be seen in the table above, even with this unrefined implementation, there is a measureable improvement in accuracy from the custom OpenAI evaluator to the Embed_AI algorithm.
 Therefore, Eval_AI can increase the accuracy of performance evaluation, even unrefined.